Philosopher and Poet R.A. Briggs interviewed by Alex King for AFB

 AFB: Do you have particular processes you go through when you write philosophy or poetry?
 To what extent do you experience the writing process differently for each?

 RB: With philosophy papers, I need more discussion and planning before sitting down to write; I make more outlines; and I go through a lot more drafts.
 I edit poems too, but unlike papers, most of them come out either close to done, or unfixable.
 My editing process for poetry is influenced by writing a lot of philosophy—it’s very much about trying to formulate specific problems with the poem, and then generating repair strategies.

 One thing that’s similar to me across genres is the value of criticism.
 In poetry and philosophy, I find it hard to gauge the quality of what I’ve written unless I’m able to bounce it off another human being.
 Philosophy has given me a lot of practice at accepting criticism, which is a skill that carries over to poetry.

 AFB: You have some visual poetry, too, which is an interesting manifestation of the technical nature of poetry, as well as of the power of the poem as a written object rather than a performed one.
 What do you think is valuable about visual poetry?

-RACHAEL BRIGGS: The flippant answer: it looks cool.
+RB: The flippant answer: it looks cool.

 The less flippant answer: in addition to being aesthetically pleasing, it can convey content that can’t easily be conveyed in other ways.
 Consider some examples: